Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Introduction

-where $x(t)$ is the volume fraction of the nucleated stable phase and $m$ depends on the shape of the droplet, $\mathcal{T}$ is a constant related with the growth velocity $v$.
-For spherical isolated droplets with number density $n$, simple analysis shows, $m=3, \mathcal{T}=(3/4\pi nv^3)^{1/3}$.
-However if we consider expanding ellipsoidal droplets where long and short axis increase self-similarly, then the exponent turns out to be $m=3, \mathcal{T}=(9/8\pi nv^3)^{1/3}$.
-Higher exponents and fractional exponents are also seen in experiments and conventionally calculated through a plot of the equation
+Nucleation and growth are often characterized by the Johnson-Mehl-Avrami-Kolmogorov (JMAK) equation \cite{avram1,avram2,avram3} $x(t) = 1 - e^{(t/\mathcal{T})^m}$, where $x(t)$ is the volume fraction of the nucleated phase, $m$ depends on the shape of the droplet and $\mathcal{T}$ is a constant related to the growth velocity $v$.
+For isolated spherical droplets with number density $n$, simple analysis shows that $m=3, \mathcal{T}=(3/4\pi nv^3)^{1/3}$.
+However, if we consider expanding ellipsoidal droplets where the long and the short axes increase self-similarly, then the parameters turn out to be $m=3, \mathcal{T}=(9/8\pi nv^3)^{1/3}$.
+Higher exponents and fractional exponents are also seen in experiments and conventionally calculated through a plot of

-While the exponent $m$ in JMAK equation is dictated by the dimensionality of the droplet, departure from predicted value shows the inapplicability of simple theory [eq.(\ref{eq:Avram})], also inspiring belief of a breakdown of CNT.
+{\it versus} $ln(t)$.
+While the exponent $m$ is dictated by the dimensionality of the droplet, a departure from the predicted value suggests the inapplicability of simple theory and breakdown of CNT.
+In our results, droplet represents a quasi two-dimensional ``raft''-like geometry formed in monolayered film.